 It is also extremely important to show an interest in the processes that delivered positive marks.
 Focusing only on the achievement and not how the child got there will reduce their sense of worth to that final mark.
 Praise them for hard work, problem solving and overcoming challenges as much as for the outcome.

-If your child’s poor marks are low enough to warrant intervention, or if there is a sudden drop in a subject because of a lack of comprehension, you can work on a plan for the next year with your child.
+Make a game plan for any specific obstacles that have come up If your child’s poor marks are low enough to warrant intervention, or if there is a sudden drop in a subject because of a lack of comprehension, you can work on a plan for the next year with your child.
 This could involve speaking to a teacher about giving your child some support or pointers, or it could involve finding an extra lesson teacher.

 “There are also fantastic free online resources like the e-classroom website or all kinds of YouTube videos that explain concepts,” says Melanie.
 “If you can identify a particular problem area, you can do a lot at home and online to get your child up to speed.”